Dynamic Earth (Edinburgh): Features

 The facility is designed as an immersive experience with a high level of interactivity.
-Permanent features of the museum include a real Iceberg, an earthquake experience and the Deep Time Machine which allows visitors to travel through the creation of our planet through multimedia and 4D techniques.
+Permanent features of the museum include an iceberg, an earthquake experience and the Deep Time Machine which allows visitors to travel through the creation of the Earth through multimedia and 4D techniques.

-The venue also is home to a digital 360° cinema called the ShowDome, to tell the story of planet Earth through fun and educational films.
-This feature operates with state-of-the-art Uniview software which transforms cinema into a fully interactive Planetarium and space experience.
-In an interview with the Press & Journal, chief executive of Dynamic Earth John Simpson, said: “The new equipment will offer visitors an amazing experience within our ShowDome and will inspire even more children and families about Earth and space sciences with an in-house planetarium and a mobile planetarium to reach families all over Scotland.”
+The venue also is home to a digital 360° Planetarium.
+In an interview with the Press & Journal, former chief executive of Dynamic Earth John Simpson, said: “The new equipment will offer visitors an amazing experience within our ShowDome and will inspire even more children and families about Earth and space sciences with an in-house planetarium and a mobile planetarium to reach families all over Scotland.”

-As well as interactive exhibitions, the site also features the Food Chain Cafe for refreshments and the Natural Selection Gift Shop.
-The building is designed with full accessibility and has wheelchair access, internal lifts, disabled toilet facilities on both sides of the building, which include handle rails and wide door access.
-Audio guides are also available and English transcripts are available for those with visual or hearing impairments.

 Reception

-Dynamic Earth is a 5 star world-class visitor attraction, which is determined by VisitScotland (formerly the Scottish Tourist Board).
+Dynamic Earth was determined by VisitScotland (formerly the Scottish Tourist Board) to be a 5 star world-class visitor attraction.

 The building itself has also won a 2001 RIBA Regional Award from the Royal Institute of British Architects and a Civic Trust Award in 2000.

 Visitor Numbers

 As with many other Science Centers and Exhibitions constructed around the time including the Millennium Experience in London and The Big Idea in Irvine, initial visitor numbers proved to be overly-optimistic.
 The Millennium Experience in London received roughly half of their expected visitors and was deemed a failure, whilst The Big Idea closed after only three years in operation after failing to cover operating costs.
-In 2007, Dynamic Earth submitted that, since opening, the attraction has received over 3 million visitors.
-In 2006 it received 202,500 visitors of which 46,500 were visits by school parties.
+In 2007, Dynamic Earth stated that, since opening, the attraction has received over 3 million visitors.
+In the year 2006 it received 202,500 visitors, of which 46,500 were visits by school parties.
 In order to increase revenue, Dynamic Earth developed three new income sources to complement their visitor attraction in the mid-2000s.
 These included providing corporate hospitality, hosting meetings and events (including weddings) and educational experiences to allow school trips and group visits from around the country.